MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/performing-solution-product-case-study.md

 ms.custom: bap-template
 ---

-# A case study for acceptably performing solutions
+# Performance testing and optimization case study

 **A corporate travel company learns that testing is critical to measure and optimize performance**